cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. figure:: climate-skin-gcrm-2.png
-   :scale: 30%
+   :scale: 29%
    :align: center

 .. figure:: climate-skin-gcrm-1.png
-   :scale: 20%
+   :scale: 18%
    :align: center

    Climate Skins for the Global Cloud Resolving Model Viewer. :label:`climate-skin`

 .. figure:: embedded-example-uvcdat.png
-   :scale: 18%
+   :scale: 17%
    :align: center

-   Example showing integration of VisIt's components in UV-CDAT. :label:`embedded`
+   Example showing integration of VisIt plots in UV-CDAT. :label:`embedded`

-To provide more context for VisIt's Python UI interface, we now discuss two applications that leverage this new infrastructure: the Global Cloud Resolving Model (GCRM) [GCRM]_ Viewer and Ultra Visualization - Climate Data Analysis Tools (UV-CDAT) [UVCDAT]_,
+To provide more context for VisIt's Python UI interface, we now discuss two applications that leverage this new infrastructure: the Global Cloud Resolving Model (GCRM) [GCRM]_ Viewer and Ultra Visualization - Climate Data Analysis Tools (UV-CDAT) [UVCDAT]_.

+The GCRM Viewer was developed for members of the climate community involved with the Global Cloud Resolving Model Project.
+For their analysis, GCRM users only need a small subset of VisIt's features: a custom NetCDF reader coupled to a few domain specific plots and analysis routines.
+We used VisIt's Python UI infrastructure to create  streamlined interfaces supporting their use cases.
+Figure :ref:`climate-skin` shows two customized skins for the GCRM community developed in QtDesigner and loaded using PySide from VisIt's Python UI client.
+The customized skins embed VisIt Render Windows and reuse several of VisIt's GUI widgets.
+We also wrote new Python analysis routines to support Lat/Long grids with continental outlines and computing specialized cell centered means.
+The mean computation involves computing averages across the latitudes for each layer of elevation for a given slice in the direction of the longitude.

+..
 VisIt users in the climate community involved with the global cloud resolving model project (GCRM) mainly required a custom NetCDF reader and a small subset of domain specific plots and operations.
-Their goal for climate analysis was to quickly visualize models generated from simulations, and perform specialized analysis on these modules.
+Their goal for climate analysis was to quickly visualize models generated from simulations, and perform specialized analysis on these models.
 Figure :ref:`climate-skin` shows two customized skins for the GCRM community developed in QtDesigner and loaded using PySide from VisIt's Python UI client.
 The customized skins embed VisIt rendering windows and reuse several of VisIt's GUI widgets.
 We also wrote several new analysis routines in Python for custom visualization and analysis tasks targeted for the climate community.
 This included providing Lat/Long grids with continental outlines and computing zonal means.
 Zonal mean computation was achieved by computing averages across the latitudes for each layer of elevation for a given slice in the direction of the longitude.

+UV-CDAT is a multi-institutional project focused on addressing the visualization needs of climate scientists around the world.
+The goal of UV-CDAT is to bring together all the visualization and analysis routines provided by several major visualization frameworks inside one application.
+Unlike the GCRM Viewer, which was designed for the targeted analysis of a specific group of end users, all of VisIt's functionality needs to be exposed and embedded alongside several other visualization tools in UV-CDAT.
+This marks one of the first instances where several separate fully-featured visualization packages, including VisIt, ParaView, DV3D, and VisTrails, all function as part of a unified application.
+We used VisIt's new Python UI infrastructure to integrate VisIt into UV-CDAT.
+Figure :ref:`embedded` shows an example of using VisIt plots, along with plots from several other packages, within UV-CDAT.
+The core UV-CDAT application uses PyQt [PyQt]_ as its central interface.
+Python is used to bridge all of the features from the integrated visualization tools.
+The VisIt changes to support custom Python UIs via PySide also allowed us to easily interface with PyQt.
+Apart from creating PyQt wrappers for the project, we also made significant investments to ensure we could effectively share resources created within Python using NumPy & VTK Python data objects.

+..
 UV-CDAT is a multi-institutional project geared towards addressing the visualization needs of climate scientists around the world.
 Unlike the GCRM project which was targeted towards one specific group and file format, for UV-CDAT all of VisIt's functionality needs to be exposed and embedded alongside several other visualization applications.
 The goal of UV-CDAT is to bring together all the visualization and analysis routines provided within several major visualization frameworks inside one application.
 This marks one of the first instances where several separate fully-featured visualization packages, including VisIt, ParaView, DV3D, and VisTrails all function as part of one unified application.
 Figure :ref:`embedded` shows an example of using VisIt plots, along with plots from several other packages, within UV-CDAT.
 The core UV-CDAT application utilizes PyQt [PyQt]_ as its central interface and Python as the intermediate bridge between the visualization applications.
 The infrastructure changes made to VisIt to support custom Python UIs via PySide also allowed us to easily interface with PyQt.
 Apart from creating PyQt wrappers for the project, we also made significant investments in working out how to effectively share resources created within Python using NumPy & VTK Python data objects.

 .. _Python Filter Runtime: